Challenges to Employment/Special Populations

 Substance Abuse/Mental Health

-The Substance Abuse and Mental Health Services Administration (SAMHSA) within the U.S. Department of Health and Human Services (DHHS), hosts NREPP.
-NREPP is a database of mental and substance abuse interventions that are reviewed by independent reviewers.
-Users can search the database, view a list of all evidence-based intervention programs and practices, as well as contact representatives to learn more about each listed program and practice.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) within the U.S. Department of Health and Human Services (DHHS), hosts the NREPP.
+NREPP is a searchable database of evidence-based mental health and substance abuse interventions that are scored on each outcome.
+Searches can be completed based on a variety of criteria including outcomes, geographic locations, age and treatment setting.
+Each intervention listing includes contact information for program representatives.

 For more information, please see: http://nrepp.samhsa.gov/Search.aspx